simone-schneider/simone-schneider.github.io/index.md

 Hi!
 I'm a doctoral researcher in the Department of Sociology at the [University of Cambridge](https://research.sociology.cam.ac.uk/profile/simone-schneider-2022), where I co-lead the [Gender & Sexuality Research Cluster](https://research.sociology.cam.ac.uk/gender-sexuality-research-cluster).

 I'm a visiting researcher at the [University of Amsterdam](https://aissr.uva.nl) in autumn 2025, at [LSE](https://www.lse.ac.uk/sociology) in winter term 2026, and a member of the [Ethical Dating Online network](https://www.ethicaldatingonline.com).
 My research interests span intimacy, gender, and social inequalites.
-I will be on the academic job market in autumn of 2025.

 In my research, I study cultural and social processes of intimacy and sexuality.
 My dissertation examines meanings and practices of infidelity in intimate relationships.
 As part of this project, I conduct qualitative interviews with people who experienced infidelity, and a discourse analysis of dating platforms geared at infidelity.